-Is Yoga Good for Cycling?
+Is Yoga Good for Cyclists?

 Yoga is a form of strength training that uses isometric and bodyweight exercises to challenge and improve functional strength.
 With many strength-based poses rooted in balance and control, practicing yoga can also improve general stability on the bike.
 Athletes can use yoga to improve functional strength relevant to cycling as well as all-around strength to prevent injuries.